TryItOnline/cixl/devlog/gradual_generics.md

 [#f]
 ```

-Functions gained support for referring to type arguments by extending the existing syntax for referring to raw types.
+Functions gained support for referring to type arguments:

 ```
    /*